parkmawani/julmajustus/README.md

 <details>
 <summary style="font-size: 1.2em;"><strong>Code that I actually use</strong></summary>

-## btrtile — A Focus-Driven Tiling Layout for dwl.
+## btrtile — A Focus-Driven Tiling Layout for dwl

 btrtile is a dynamic, focus-aware tiling layout patch for the [dwl](https://codeberg.org/dwl/dwl) window manager.
-Designed with ultrawide monitors and workflow flexibility in mind, it uses a binary tree structure to split the screen based on your pointer’s position relative to the active client.
-This intelligent layout automatically determines vertical or horizontal splits, while offering both keyboard and mouse controls for precise resizing and client management.
+Tailored for ultrawide monitors and flexible workflows, it utilizes a binary tree structure to divide the screen based on your pointer’s position relative to the active client.
+This intelligent layout automatically chooses vertical or horizontal splits and offers both keyboard and mouse controls for precise resizing and client management.

 ![btrtile in action](https://github.com/julmajustus/dwl-patches/blob/main/demos/btrtiledemo.gif?raw=true)